Azure-Samples/cognitive-services-speech-sdk/quickstart/javascript/browser/from-microphone/README.md

-# Quickstart: Synthesize speech in JavaScript on a Web Browser.
+# Quickstart: Recognize speech in JavaScript on a Web Browser.

 These samples demonstrate how to recognize speech using the Speech SDK for JavaScript on a web browser, like Microsoft Edge, or Chrome.